Above the Fray – USA

 Arthur L. Carter Journalism Institute Reporting Award - USA

-All journalists except NYU affiliates, NYU graduates with degrees dated 2011 and thereafter, and journalists holding staff positions at established media outlets that are in a position to fund such projects on their own
+For all journalists except New York University (NYU) affiliates, NYU graduates with degrees dated 2011 and thereafter, and journalists holding staff positions at established media outlets that are in a position to fund such projects on their own

 The award supports a work of journalism in any medium on significant underreported subjects in the public interest.